How to Stop Lying to Yourself and Become Better Every Day

 When you work on yourself, you become an example for others.
 It might not be immediately noticeable, but people around you start to notice positive changes.
 Initially, they may be skeptical or even envious, but over time their attitudes change.
 Seeing the results of your efforts, others begin to consider their own possibilities and potential.

 Your achievements in personal growth become an inspiring example for family, friends, and colleagues.
 For instance, if you've learned to manage your emotions effectively and remain calm in stressful situations, this will inevitably have a positive effect on the atmosphere in your family or workplace.
-Your behavior becomes a model for others; people start adopting your methods of emotional management and apply them in their lives.
+Your behavior becomes a model for others, people start adopting your methods of emotional management and apply them in their lives.

 Don't underestimate the power of small changes.
 Even simple acts of kindness or mindful communication can create a chain reaction of positive changes around you.
 When you start listening to others with understanding and attention, people feel more valued and respected.
 This strengthens trust and fosters more harmonious relationships.